ipfs-rust/ipfs-embed/README.md

 * efficiently syncing large dags of blocks

 It does *not* aim at being compatible in any way with `go-ipfs`.
+Some compatibility with go-ipfs can be enabled with the `compat` feature flag.

 ## Getting started
 ```rust